lmcai/PhyloHerb/README.md

 5. Nuclear ribosomal and mitochondrial regions

 The nuclear ribosomal data requires a slightly different curation strategy.
-The highly variable nature of this sequence determines that it requires more manual curation than the plastome.
+The highly variable sequence requires more manual curation than the plastome.
 The nuclear ribosomal region exists as tandem repeats on multiple chromosomes.

 <img src="/images/ITS.png" width="400" height="400">